-1Now as an elder myself and a witness of the sufferings of Christ, as well as one who shares in the glory to be revealed, I exhort the elders among you2to attend the flock of God that is in your charge, exercising the oversight, not under compulsion but willingly, as God would have you do it - not for sordid things but eagerly.
+1Now as an elder myself and a witness of the sufferings of Christ, as well as one who shares in the glory to be revealed, I exhort the elders among you 2to attend the flock of God that is in your charge, exercising the oversight, not under compulsion but willingly, as God would have you do it - not for sordid things but eagerly.
 3Do not lord it over those in your charge, but be examples to the flock.
 4And when the chief shepherd appears, you will win the crown of glory that never fades away.
 5In the same way, you who are younger must accept the authority of the elders.
 And all of you must clothe yourselves with humility in your dealings with one another, for God opposes the proud, but gives grace to the humble.
-4Humble yourselves therefore under the mighty hand of God, so that He may exalt you in due time.
+6Humble yourselves therefore under the mighty hand of God, so that He may exalt you in due time.
 7Cast all your anxiety on him, because he cares for you.
-3Discipline yourselves, keep alert.
-Like a roaring lion your adversary the devil prowls around, looking for someone to devour.
-9Resist him, steadfast in your faith, for you know that your brothers and sisters in all the world are undergoing the same kinds of suffering.
-1Ohnd after you have suffered for a little while, the God of all grace, who has called you to his eternal glory in Christ, will himself restore, support, strengthen, and establish you.
+8Discipline yourselves, keep alert.
+Like a roaring lion your faith, for you know that your brothers and sisters in all the world are undergoing the same kinds of suffering.
+10And after you have suffered for a little while, the God of all grace, who has called you to his eternal glory in Christ, will himself restore, support, strengthen, and establish you.
 11To him be the power forever and ever.
 Amen.